rohan908/team-o-copy/readme.md

 ## Useful Scripts

-- Run `yarn install` to install all packages
+- Run `yarn install` to install all packages.
-- Run `yarn run dev` to run the development environment
+- Run `yarn run dev` to run the development environment.
-- Run `yarn run docker` to build and run a local Docker container with your application
+- Run `yarn run docker` to build and run a local Docker container with your application (using the settings from `/docker/docker-compose.yml`).
-- Run `yarn run lint` to check for linting and styling issues
+- Run `yarn run lint` to check for linting and styling issues.
-- Run `yarn run lint:fix` to fix linting and styling issues
+- Run `yarn run lint:fix` to fix linting and styling issues.
-- Run `yarn run deploy` to push your app to AWS ECR (Elastic Container Registry)
+- Run `yarn run deploy` to push your app to AWS ECR (Elastic Container Registry).
+You can run this container using AWS ECS, with properly configured environment variables.
 - Run `yarn run fix` to clean the Yarn cache, Turbo cache, and rebuild the development environment which can fix some issues.
-If you have lint issues in WebStorm, run
+If you have lint issues in WebStorm, run File -> Invalidate Caches.

 You can also run any of these commands without `run`, e.g. `yarn dev`, Webstorm just doesn't show the nice play button in Markdown.